 Dr Kathie Binysh, Head of Screening at NHS England (NHSE) and NHS Improvement (NHSI), advised that there were currently three cancer screening programmes running: bowel, breast and cervical.
 Concern was expressed that, nationally, there had been a reduction in the number of women participating in cervical screening which was reflected in the local uptake.
-In a move to provide improvements to the service and more reliable results, a single laboratory on Euston Road was being established which would provide the new primary HPV screening test for all cervical screening samples in London by March 2020.
+In a move to provide improvements to the service and more reliable results, a single laboratory on Euston Road was being established which would process all cervical screening results in London by March 2020.
 100% of GPs in the Borough had signed up for the text service to remind patients to have a cervical smear.